TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 Since the `updatedBlock` argument is a `PartialBlock` object, some fields might not be defined.
 When updating existing blocks, we just copy over the values from `blockToUpdate`.

-However, only properties which are compatible with the updated block type are kept and new ones may be added.
-You can find out more about the properties of different block types in [Default Block Types](block-types#default-block-types), as well as their default values.
+However, only properties which are compatible with the updated type are kept.
+If `props` is partially defined, entries are added, again depending on the value of `type`.
+You can find out more about the properties of different block types in [Block Types](block-types#block-types), as well as their default values.

 ## Removing Blocks